maialenz/WetPaws/TESTING.md

 4. In mobile screen, the card headings (h4) break and separate to the next line

     - I noticed in line 310 on the style.css file the margin was too large (margin: 20px 100px)
     - Changed the margin right and left to 70px, so when rendered to mobile, the h4 doesn't break in two and it's still balanced with the body of the cards, as well as the heading on the contact page.

-5.  on desktop view, the review columns would render with 140px or margin in left and right.
+5. On desktop view, the review columns would render with 140px of margin in left and right.

-    - SOLUTION: added a media queries for screens 992 and higher so the max width is 90%.
+    - SOLUTION: added a media queries for screens 992px and higher so the max width is 90%.
     - style.css line 384 +.

-6.  on mobile view, there is a line across the footer dividing the footer in two colors.
+6. On mobile view, there is a line across the footer dividing the footer in two colors.

     - I changed the max-height on line 134 of syle.css for min-height to match the height of the container content and added h-100 to the footer.
     - This has fixed the issue.